Robert Owen (darts player): Career

 In July, he reached a second final at Challenge Tour 13 but lost to Jurjen van der Velde 5–3.
 In September, however, he prevailed in the Challenge Tour 16 final against the Christian Kist 5–2, securing his first title in the PDC.
 Owen was the runner-up on the 2022 PDC Challenge Tour series Order of Merit, which qualified him for the 2023 PDC World Darts Championship and secured him a Tour card for the 2023 and 2024 seasons.
 He was eliminated in the first round by Andrew Gilding 3–2.

-On 5 September 2023 Owen hit a nine-dart finish against Ritchie Edhouse at Players Championship 21.
+On 5 September 2023, Owen hit a nine-dart finish against Ritchie Edhouse at Players Championship 21.

-In 2024 Owen qualified for three PDC European Tour events in the later part of the year, making it into the second round for the first time since 2017 at both the 2024 German Darts Championship and the 2024 Flanders Darts Trophy.

 Owen initially did not qualify for 2025 PDC World Darts Championship, having finished in 33rd place on the Pro Tour Order of Merit race, one place below the cut-off.
-However, after Dom Taylor received a suspension due to failed drug test, Owen took his place instead, giving him still possibility to retain his Tour card.
-He won against Niels Zonneveld 3–1 in the first round, then defeated Gabriel Clemens 3–1 in the second round.
-Due to other players competing for places in the top 64 on the Order of Merit also winning games, Owen still needed to win at least one more match to keep his Tour card.
-He did so by defeating Ricky Evans 4–2 in the third round, securing his tour card for the 2025 season and reaching the last 16 in the World Championship for the first time.
-In the fourth round he lost to Callan Rydz 4–3 in a deciding set.
+However, after Dom Taylor received a suspension due to failed drug test, Owen replaced him in the tournament.
+He won 3–1 against Niels Zonneveld in the first round, then defeated 27th seed Gabriel Clemens 3–1 in the second round.
+By beating Ricky Evans 4–2 in the third round, Owen secured his Tour Card for the 2025 season and reached the last 16 of the World Championship for the first time.
+He exited the tournament following a 4–3 loss to Callan Rydz.
 Owen finished the 2024 season in 59th place on the Order of Merit.

+Owen earned a 10–8 win against Michael van Gerwen in the last 32 of the 2025 UK Open, before losing 10–8 to James Wade in the next round.